Polymer/old-docs-site/app/3.0/start/first-element/intro.md

 * [Download the starting code](#download)
 * [Install dependencies and run the demo](#run)

 To follow this tutorial, you’ll first need to install some command line tools.
-See the [Polymer CLI install guide](/{{{polymer_version_dir}}}/docs/tools/polymer-cli) for full instructions on setting up Polymer CLI and its prerequisites (Git, npm, Node.js, and Yarn).
+See the [Polymer CLI install guide](/{{{polymer_version_dir}}}/docs/tools/polymer-cli) for full instructions on setting up Polymer CLI and its prerequisites (Git, npm, and Node.js).

 ### Install Polymer CLI {#install}